ebzzry/ebzzry.github.io/en/src/nix.md

 `/nix/store/w4cr4j13lqzry2b8830819vdz3sdypfa-vim-8.0.0329/bin/vim`.

-### Installation
+### Installation <a name="nixpkgsinstallation"></a>

-Although Nixpkgs nicely complements NixOS, it is not limited to that platform.
-Nixpkgs can also be installed on other GNU/Linux systems and recent versions of macOS.
-To install Nixpkgs for your platform, run:
+Skip this step if you are using NixOS because Nixpkgs already comes with it.
+To install Nixpkgs on GNU/Linux or macOS systems, run:

 ```bash
 $ curl https://nixos.org/nix/install | bash